-Ten Ways to Conserve Water

-(and save money!)
+Ten Ways to Conserve Water (and save money!)

-- 1. Turn off the tap while brushing your teeth.
+- 1. Turn off the tap while brushing.
 Water comes out of the average faucet at 2.5 gallons per minute.
 Don't let all that water go down the drain while you brush! - 2.
-Save gallons of water by turning off the faucet after you wet your hands until you need to rinse. - 3.
+Save gallons of water by turning off the faucet after you wet your hands until you rinse. - 3.
 Flush with less.
 Older toilets use a lot of water.
 Place a half gallon jug of water in the toilet tank to reduce water use.
 Do NOT use a brick as it will break down and damage your toilet. - 4.
 Use a plumber or DIY to fix leaky faucets. - 5.
 Head to the car wash.
 When you wash your car take it to a car wash that recycles the water, instead of washing at home with the hose. - 6.
 Cut showers short.
 Older showers use up to 5 gallons of water per minute.
-Update your shower head or install a flow restrictor. - 7.
+Update your shower head or install a flow restricter. - 7.
 Choose efficient fixtures.
 Aerating your faucets, investing in a low-flow toilet, choosing efficient shower heads, and opting for a Water Sense rated dishwasher and washing machine can add up to big savings in both water & electricity. - 8.
 Shrink your lawn.
-Even better: lose the lawn completely.
 Use native and drought resistant plants to eliminate the need to water. - 9.
 Only run the dishwasher & washing machine when it's full.
 Those half-loads add up. - 10.
-Keep an eye on your bill to spot leaks.
-If your water bill spikes suddenly, there's a good chance that a leak is the culprit.
-Call in a plumber to check your lines to save water and cash!
+Watch your bill to spot leaks.
+If your water bill spikes, there's a good chance that a leak is the culprit.
+Call in a plumber to check your lines!